daniel-beet/acme.sh.wiki-clone/How-to-run-on-OpenWRT.md

 Setup and run acme.sh on your OpenWRT router and have https secured management.

-*Also see Step 5 for a handy setup script*
+*Also see [Step 5](https://github.com/Neilpang/acme.sh/wiki/How-to-run-on-OpenWRT#meta-step-5-use-a-fancy-setup-script-instead) for a handy setup script instead*

 ### Step 1: Install packages